 We invite you to join in wherever you find something in common with us.
-If you're interested in Christianity, try a worship service, discussion group, or our "Send Me" service group.
+If you're interested in Christianity, try a worship service, discussion group, or Bible study.
 If you're interested in eating, or dancing, or studying, or movies, we have weekly events in those areas.
 If you already have a group that's looking for a great place to meet, check out the Wesley Center - perhaps you'll be our next community!

 Beyond a common interest, we encourage people to start sharing more in common, especially their lives and concerns.
 We believe working together for the common good is key to a healthy community.